 Stretching is the Key

 After a high-intensity workout, stretch your muscles for 10 minutes.
 Make sure your body is still warmed up before.
-A brisk walk, marching or high jumps are
+A brisk walk, marching or high jumps are suitable exercises.

 Indulge In Light Exercise